Using Maps in Your Slideshows

 If you want a label for a location you currently have to add a separate text layer above the map layer and position it next to the location dot.

-The Route Tab lets you create an animated route.
-Maybe you want to show the paths you’ve taken during your travels.
+In the Route tab you can create an animated travel route.
+Maybe you want to show the paths you’ve taken during your trips.
 A travel route is displayed as an animated line on top of the map.
 You have two options to create a travel route:

 Creating a route animation